jorgecarleitao/pyglet-gui/docs/api.rst

     * Vertical: widgets inside are arranged vertically.
     * Horizontal: widgets inside are arranged horizontally.
     * Grid: widgets inside are arranged in a grid (you provide a matrix of them).
-    * Frame: a wrapper that adds a graphical frame around a widget.
+    * Frame: a wrapper that adds a graphical frame around a viewer.
-    * Document: a widget that holds pyglet documents (with scrollbar).
     * Scrollable: a wrapper with scrollable content.

 End-user controllers:
-    * Label: a widget that holds text.
     * Button: a On/Off button with a label and graphics placed on top off each other.
     * Checkbox: a Button where the label is placed next to the graphics (and graphics is a checkbox like button).
     * OneTimeButton: a Button which turns off when is released.